 Takwa Ruins Manda Island Historical Day Tour Lamu

 Adding item to wishlist requires an account

-Once you get to the ruins you will get a guided tour and information about the history behind the village buildings, which are mostly ruins.
-Later you walk to see the coastline to see the stunning view of the ocean from a dune.
-This is a half-day trip and it can be organized by speed boat and by dhow (30 minutes), depending on the tide level.
+Later, you walk to see the coastline and the stunning view of the ocean from a dune.
+This is a half-day trip, and it can be organized by speedboat or dhow (30 minutes), depending on the tide.

+Takwa Ruins Manda Island Historical Day Tour Lamu